prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

     1. Log the operation(s) &mdash; `zil_itx_assign`

+        - Tells the ZIL an operation is occuring

     2. Commit the operation(s) &mdash; `zil_commit`

-???

-1. _Log the operation(s)_

-   - Tells the ZIL the operation occurred

-   - Only called when _new_ ZPL operations occur

-2. _Commit the operation(s)_

         - Causes the ZIL to write log record of operation to disk

-   - Only called if sync write, or `sync=always`

 ---